Transfinite Topological Dynamics: Introduction

 Uniformly inward sets converge to uniform transfinite attractors, which are more tractable than general ones.
 Assuming uniformity, the straightforward generalization of an ordinary attractor, that is proper $\lambda$-attractors, are closed, invariant and attractive (at the corresponding ordinal level), but in general not stable, while larger objects, extended $\lambda$-attractors, are closed, invariant and stable, but in general not attractive; this is proved in Theorem \ref{themattractors}.

-\textbf{Section \ref{sec7}} is the core of the paper.
-It addresses deeper dynamical properties of $\lambda$-attractors, aiming at a general classification in terms of invariant properties.
-In particular, we will see that finite (that is, usual) attractors occupy a small region of a much richer structural landscape (graphically represented in Figs. \ref{scheme_attrac_1} and \ref{scheme_attrac_2}).
+\textbf{Section \ref{sec7}} and \textbf{\ref{sec8}} are the core of the paper.
+In Section \ref{sec7}, we addresses deeper dynamical properties of $\lambda$-attractors, aiming at a general classification in terms of invariant properties.
+We will see that finite (that is, usual) attractors occupy a small region of a much richer structural landscape (graphically represented in Figs. \ref{scheme_attrac_1} and \ref{scheme_attrac_2}).
 Uniform extended attractors verify (under some conditions) a generalization of a well-known structure result on attractors by Akin, in which suitable transfinite versions of the non-wandering and chain recurrence relations (denoted by $\lambda\{\mathcal{D}\}$ and $\lambda\{\mathcal{G}\}$) appear; this is proved in Theorem \ref{__akin_}.

 Uniform attractors are further particularized by complete attractors, that are limit sets of completely (not just uniformly) inward sets: larger-order iterations of the set are always included in smaller-order ones.
 Complete attractors share several properties of standard attractors in ordinary dynamical systems, but are not, in general, transfinitely strongly invariant: the transfinite images of a complete attractor $A$ are closed and included in $A$, but do \textit{not} necessarily coincide with $A$.
 Perfect attractors (a special class of complete attractors) are the truly well-behaved objects: in addition to being stable and attractive, they are also strongly invariant at every transfinite level.
 A sufficient condition for perfectness is $\lambda$-reachability: if a point $y$ belonging to the $\lambda$-attractor is reached by a sequence of points admitting a certain transfinite iteration $\beta<\lambda$, then $y$ also admits an iteration of order $\beta$; this is proved in Theorem \ref{strong_inv_perf_}.
 Perfect attractors obey a neat generalization of Akin's Theorem involving two further transfinite versions of the non-wandering and the chain recurrence relations (namely $\lambda\{\mathcal{B}\}$ and $\lambda\{\mathcal{F}\}$); this is proved in Theorem \ref{akin_perf_}.